cs5220-f20/matmul-project/README.md

 ### Building with Intel compilers

-You must load the intel, gcc, and openblas modules before building:
+You must load the intel, gcc, and openblas modules before building ---load order matters!

 `module load intel; module load gcc; module load openblas`

 There are two things in the `Makefile.in.icc` file that are worth